mui/material-ui/docs/src/pages/components/typography/typography.md

 ## Changing the semantic element

 The Typography component uses the `variantMapping` prop to associate a UI variant with a semantic element.
-It’s important to realize that the style of a typography component is independent from the semantic underlying element.
+It's important to realize that the style of a typography component is independent from the semantic underlying element.

 - You can change the underlying element for a one-off situation with the `component` prop: